corvuspay/corvus-frame-integration-doc/README.md

 - `show-error`: Triggered when a validation error occurs.
 - `clear-error`: Triggered when a validation error is no longer present.
 - `error`: Triggered when any error occurs within the CorvusFrame form.
 - `show-modal`: Triggered when the CorvusFrame form changes size.
 This occurs when 3D secure authentication is required.
+This event includes the following properties:
+  - `heightToBeSet`: The new height of the CorvusFrame form.
+  - `widthToBeSet`: The new width of the CorvusFrame form.
 - `hide-modal`: Triggered when the CorvusFrame form reverts to its original size.
 This occurs after 3D secure authentication is finished.

-`show-modal` and `hide-modal` contains the following properties:
+This event includes the following properties:
-- `heightToBeSet`: The height of the CorvusFrame form.
+  - `heightToBeSet`: The restored height of the CorvusFrame form.
-- `widthToBeSet`: The width of the CorvusFrame form.
+  - `widthToBeSet`: The restored width of the CorvusFrame form.
+- `installments-calculated`: Triggered when installments are calculated for the entered PAN.
+This event includes the following properties:
+  - `minInstallments`: The minimum number of installments possible for the provided card.
+  - `maxInstallments`: The maximum number of installments possible for the provided card.
+  - `minAmount`: The minimum amount required for these installments, in cents.

 These events help you manage different stages and errors during the payment process.